top of page

 Yes!
 Divers are escorted by a Barefoot Shark Encounters dive team of 5 or more dependent on diver numbers.
 Their role is to look after you and monitor shark behavior to ensure diver safety, there are no compromises with a detailed briefing conducted pre-dive.
 Introductory Divers (non-certified divers) undergo comprehensive pre-dive training including shore dives to ensure dive proficiency before the 'Awakening Shark Dive'.

-How many Fiji Sharks will I see?
+How many Bull Sharks will I see on the Awakening Shark Dive?

 Numbers vary but it is common to see between 8 to 25 Bull Sharks plus guest appearances from other shark species.